Parkland Dedication Bylaw Update

 gcat.ca

-Mike Darmon about 2 years ago
+Mike Darmon over 2 years ago

 I participated in a virtual focus group in January.
 In that small group, at least 2 participants had shared that they had been removed from city parks by school groups.
 Both individuals were certain that they were on city property, not school board property.
 I hear this is not uncommon.
 What is being done to ensure the public has access to city property without fear of been told "You need to leave now!
 You can't be here".
 I have raised this with some city staff in the past.

-ralf.mesenbrink about 2 years ago
+ralf.mesenbrink almost 3 years ago

 Requesting a fenced dog run at Exhibition Park.
 Would also love to see a bicycle pump track added to one of Guelph's parks for mountain bike and skills practice, for all ages.

-AlexArgy about 2 years ago
+AlexArgy almost 3 years ago

 We fully support any and all efforts by The City of Guelph to obtain and develop more parkland and green spaces in Guelph.
 This particular by-law is just the tool the city can use to purchase the heritage designated Yorklands Green Hub lands so that future generations can enjoy this unique and amazing green acreage the like of which we can never have again if built over.

-tanteqathome about 2 years ago
+tanteqathome almost 3 years ago

 Developers are not interested in the well being of the city or people of Guelph.
 They are interested if their bank account will get fatter.
 So please do not insut me with propaganda abour developers doing something without a legislated obligation.
 Besides, all they have to do is go to an appeal process, get what they want and move on.

-MeMe about 2 years ago
+MeMe almost 3 years ago